HebID: Detecting Social Identities in Hebrew-language Political Text: Modeling and Experiments

 \section{Modeling and Experiments}

-We model the task of identifying social identities from text using three types of training setups:
+We model the task of identifying social identities from text using four types of training setups:

-\textbf{Multilabel encoder-models} are fine-tuned to jointly learn the 12 identity labels. \textbf{Single-label encoder models} are fine-tuned separately for each label.
+First, we establish \textbf{Baseline models} by training separate Logistic Regression and LinearSVC classifiers for each label using TF-IDF features.
+Then, \textbf{Multilabel encoder-models} are fine-tuned to jointly learn the 12 identity labels. \textbf{Single-label encoder models} are fine-tuned separately for each label.
 For this training, we utilize the best performing base model in the multilabel encoder setup.
-Finally, \textbf{Seq2seq LLMs} are fine-tuned to generate a comma-separated list of all applicable Hebrew language labels for the given sentence.
+Finally, \textbf{Decoder LLMs} are fine-tuned to generate a comma-separated list of all applicable Hebrew language labels for the given sentence.

-We examine a set of encoder models and LLM decoders in the 2B-9B parameter ranges.
-For encoders, we use the multilingual mBERT \citep{devlin2019bert}, and Hebrew-targeted encoders AlephBERT \citep{seker-etal-2022-alephbert}, HeRO \citep{hebron2023hero} and the base and large variants of DictaBERT \citep{shmidman2023dictabert}.
-All encoder models are trained for up to 10 epochs with three learning rate (1e-5, 3e-5, 5e-5), and three type of loss (default, positive weight and focal loss), choosing the best performing checkpoint on the validation set.
+We examine a set of encoder models and LLM decoders in the 2B--9B parameter range.
+For encoders, we use the multilingual \textsc{mBERT} \citep{devlin2019bert}, and Hebrew-targeted encoders \textsc{AlephBERT} \citep{seker-etal-2022-alephbert}, \textsc{HeRO} \citep{shalumov2023herorobertalongformerhebrew} and the base and large variants of \textsc{DictaBERT} \citep{shmidman2023dictabert}.
+All encoder models are trained for up to 10 epochs with three learning rates (1e-5, 3e-5, 5e-5), and three types of loss (default, positive weight and focal loss), choosing the best performing checkpoint on the validation set.